 Manny earned a Bachelor of Science degree in Urban Planning from Cal Poly Pomona.

 Mike Lee knows business.
 And businesses know Mike Lee.

 Since 2015, Mike has been bragging to businesses about Moreno Valley like a proud grandparent pulling out a stack of wallet-sized photos of the grandkids.

 When it comes to Moreno Valley there is a lot to brag about.

 Thanks to Mike’s efforts as our Economic Development Director, Fortune 500 and international companies have flocked to Moreno Valley, and so have thousands of jobs.

 His work isn’t just putting people to work where they live.
 He’s helping to build the workforce of the future.

 And he’s doing it with innovative partnerships between the City, our educational partners and our business community.

 For more than two decades, Mike has been building those relationships, one cup of green tea at a time.

-He and his wife Brenda, have two sons, Alex, a freshman at the University of California, Irvine, and Ryan, a high school sophomore.
+He and his wife, Brenda, have two sons: Ryan, a sophomore at the University of California, Irvine, and Alex, a high school junior.